-Last year I was lucky enough to spend my birthday at the most famous restaurant in Britain – The Fat Duck.
-Along with Mr S and my brother and sister-in-law Niren and Mo, we embarked on a 40 minutes train ride from Paddington to Maidenhead.
+Last year I was lucky enough to spend my birthday at the most famous restaurant in Britain.
+Heston Blumenthal’s three Michelin star restaurant has been on my foodie-lust list for years so along with Mr S and my brother and sister-in-law, Niren and Mo, we embarked on a 40 minutes train ride from Paddington to Maidenhead to visit The Fat Duck in Bray.

 Housed in a former pub, the plain white walls and exposed beams shouldn’t fool you into thinking no thought has gone into the interiors.
 The exact opposite in fact, the tanned hand-stitched leather bucket chairs alone cost £3,000 each.
 And the spotlight above the table, which changes its light density depending on the mood the dish is trying to convey.
 A reminder that the food you’re about to eat is on stage.